Bonan people: Culture

 The Bonan share many traditions with the Dongxiang and Hui.
 Their traditional dress includes elements of Tibetan, Hui and Dongxiang clothing.
 Married Bonan women wear black veils, while unmarried women wear green veils.
 Women wear more colorful dress, including trousers with colored cuffs.
 Bonan men typically wear black or white skullcaps and white or dark blue jackets.
 Fur-lined jackets are used during the winter.

 The economy of the Bonan consists of farming (mainly wheat and rye), raising livestock, selling local handicrafts and working in the lumber industry.
-Bonan knives are renowned for their beauty and hardness and their manufacture and sale also form an important part of the local economy.
+Bonan are especially known for the knife production, with their surrounding areas are rich in copper deposits.
+Over 620 Bonan knife crafters produce 400,000 knives annually.
+During the Cultural Revolution, knife making tools were confiscated, but Bonan continued producing knives in secret, upholding their skills.
+In 2006, Bonan knife making was added to Intangible Cultural Heritage of China list.

 Popular pastimes for the Bonan include horse-riding, wrestling, and archery.
 The Bonan also enjoy poetry, singing, dancing and playing traditional Chinese instruments.
+Majority of the Bonan are Muslim.
+A small minority of Bonans are Tibetan Buddhists that reside in Qinghai, but they have been largely acculturated to neighboring ethnic groups.

 The Bonan in Jishishan county follow a halal diet consisting mainly of beef and mutton, combined with carrots, potatoes and glass noodles.
 They also enjoy drinking tea.
 Bonan traditional villages have the roofs of the houses connected, in a way allowing the villagers to walk between houses over the roofs.
 However these traditional houses are rare nowadays.